 AskPat 343 Episode Transcript

 Pat Flynn: What's up everybody?
 Pat Flynn here.
 Welcome to Episode 343 of AskPat.
 As always, I'm here to help you by answering your online business questions five days a week.
-We have another great question today from Curt.

 Here is today's question from Curt.